 While muscle soreness can be a good indicator that you need to change up your workout, it can sometimes get in the way and reduce your training potential.
 It’s good to get them, but it’s even better when you get them for a very short period of time.

-While it is true that you don’t need DOMS in order to build muscle mass and it’s not the end of the world if you stop feeling sore after a good workout, you should use this lack of sensation as a benchmark that tells you that you need to “spice up” and change your current workout regime because your body is getting used to it.
+While it is true that you don’t need DOMS does not always mean muscle growth, you should use this lack of sensation as a benchmark that tells you that you need to “spice up” and change your current workout regime because your body is getting used to it.

 Shock is one of the main drivers of muscle growth, the moment you start losing this element of surprise, you will start noticing a decline in muscle development and soon you will experience a muscle plateau, which is every fitness enthusiasts’ worst nightmare.